Itala (company): Itala rotary valves

 Leo Villa began his career as a racing mechanic working on these rotary valve engines for the driver Giulio Foresti.
 He met Malcolm Campbell, when in 1923, Campbell took over the Itala and Ballot concessions in London.
 Seeing the publicity potential of racing them at Brooklands, Campbell also bought two of Foresti's race-prepared cars.
 Foresti and Villa delivered them in person from Paris to Campbell's house at Povey Cross.
 Impressed by Campbell's wealth and ambitions, Villa accepted an offer to become his permanent mechanic.

+Itala brand (2026)

+In 2025, the rights to the Itala brand were purchased by DR Automobiles.
+Later, in 2026, the re-founded brand revealed the Itala 35, a model based on the GAC Trumpchi GS3 and styled by Italdesign.